mj1618/python-turtle-tutorial/README.md

 __Have a play__

-Now that you have these basics in `main.py` play around a bit.
+Now that you have these basics in `main.py`, play around a bit.
 Change the coordinates being passed in to create elements.
 Repeat the movement of the turtle lines, see if you can move the turtle to the plant by doing this.
 Try putting some rocks in the way of the turtle and then move the turtle around them.

 Don't worry about breaking things, you can always go back to the start.
-Playing and breaking things is the most important part of programming including at advanced levels.
+Even at advanced levels playing and breaking things is a core part of programming.
-It is a core skill you must learn and get comfortable with as it is the only way to properly test your code and to see where its limits are.
+It is a  skill you must learn and get comfortable with as it is the only way to properly test your code and to see where its limits are.
 You should find some bugs in the game already by doing this.

-## Step 3: ifs and for loops
+## Step 3: for loops and if/else

 One way to get the Turtle to the plant is to repeat the line `world.move_turtle_right()` 10 times, and then repeat the line `world.move_turtle_up()` 10 times.
 You should see something printed to the console congratulating you for reaching the plant.